eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ## Device Settings, iPad Support

-There are a few options for Super Gluu in the device settings - push notifications, location, access to camera, and PIN protection.
+There are a few options for Super Gluu in the device settings - push notifications, location, access to camera, and passcode protection.
 Any change made in the device settings will take effect in the application.

 Super Gluu can run on iPads, and the layout is the same for all IOS devices.